NEWS

 Rude customer lecturing the waiter who's holding her food.
 (Representative Cover Image Source: Getty Images | Photo by Drazen Zigic)

 Kindness costs nothing, yet most don't spare a minute to help others.
 Instead, people go beyond imagination to plot distinct ways to pull others down.
 A customer dining out at a restaurant tried to humiliate a waiter in a similar fashion.
 She was being unreasonably difficult and was constantly trying to embarrass the server during an already stressful shift.
 However, another waitress who was in charge found a surprising revelation about the customer that put her job at risk.
-The waitress (u/littlebityprettyone) posted the incident on Reddit on December 6.
+The waitress, who spoke exclusively to Scoop Upworthy, said the incident still makes her "angry" years later.
+Identifying herself as Sara, she first shared the story on Reddit on December 6 under the username u/littlebityprettyone.

 An upset waiter.
 (Representative Cover Image Source: Getty Images Photo by AndreyPopov)